Lovkush-A/blog/_posts/2020-06-25-creditcard6.md

 ## Lessons learnt from Kaggle
 I had a skim through the several most up-voted kernels on Kaggle.
 Below are the the things I found out by doing so.
+There is a lot for me to learn!

 ### AUROC versus AUPRC
 Many of the examples (including the most upvoted [example](https://www.kaggle.com/janiobachmann/credit-fraud-dealing-with-imbalanced-datasets/notebook)!) use AUROC instead of AUPRC.
-The main reason this surprised me is that the desription of the dataset recommended using AUPRC; I suppose there was an advantage to not knowing much before hand!
+The main reason this surprised me is that the description of the dataset recommended using AUPRC; I suppose there was an advantage to not knowing much before hand!
 The second reason this surprised me is that AUPRC is a more informative measure than AUROC for unbalanced data.
 I try to explain why.

 The PRC and ROC are quite similar.
 They are both plots that visualise false positives against false negatives.
-* False negatives are recorded in the same way in both plots, namely, using recall/true positive rate.
-Recall tells you what percentage of truly fraudulent transactions that the model successfully labels as fraudulent.
+* False negatives are measured in the same way in both plots, namely, using recall/true positive rate.
+Recall tells you what percentage of truly fraudulent transactions the model successfully labels as fraudulent.
 (And so 1 - Recall measures how many false negatives we have, as a percentage of truly fraudulent claims.)
 * False positive are recorded differently in the two plots.
     * In PRC, precision is used.
 This is the percentage of transactions labelled as fraudulent that actually are fraudulent.
 Equivalently, 1-PRC is the number of false positives expressed as a percentage of *claims labelled as fraudulent*.
     * In ROC, the false-positive rate is used.
-This is the number of false positives expressed  s a percentage of *truly non-fraudulent transactions*.
+This is the number of false positives expressed as a percentage of *truly non-fraudulent transactions*.

 To make this more concrete, lets put some numbers to this:
 * Imagine there are 100100 transactions altogether, 100 which are fraudulent and 100000 which are not.